Port Vell: Ancient history

-Around the 4th century BC Barcelona was occupied by the Laietani.
+Around the fourth century BCE Barcelona was occupied by the Laietani.
 A tribe of Iberian people who inhabited the coastline between the Llobregat and Tordera rivers.
 Barkeno, on Montjuïc, was their main settlement.
 These people traded with the Greek colony in Empúries, building large grain stores for the purpose.

-In the 1st century AD, the Romans founded a colony, Barcino, on Mount Tàber.
+In the first century CE, the Romans founded a colony, Barcino, on Mount Tàber.
 The first port activity on the northern side of Montjuïc.

 The city and its maritime activities began to truly flourish and expand when Barcino's city walls were built after the Barbarian invasion in 263.

 Middle ages and modern age

 During the Late Middle Ages, Barcelona found itself on the frontier between Islam to the south and Christianity to the north.
 This strategic location was decisive in Barcelona's growth, for the city became established as a trading point between the two worlds and, eventually, the greatest maritime power in the Mediterranean, despite not possessing a port worthy of the name.
 The ships that anchored between the Royal Shipyards and the city were badly exposed to the great storms that often affected this coast and which caused many shipwrecks.

 These storms made it extremely difficult to build an artificial harbour, because the huge amounts of sand and sediment deposited as a result of these phenomena damaged any work, whether ongoing or complete.

 Work on the first successful project began in 1477.
 The enterprise entailed building a dock that would stretch as far as Maians Island, a sandy islet about 100 metres off the coast.

 As the dike that sheltered the harbour was extended in various stages to the south and southwest of Maians Island, sand was also deposited in large quantities on the beach to the southeast of the Ciutadella.
 The Barceloneta neighbourhood was built on this new peninsula.

 Despite the constant work to extend the dike (which reached what is now the Moll de Pescadors in 1723), in 1743 the huge amounts of sand that had accumulated finally collapsed the port.
 An enormous sandbank between the dike's end and what is now Plaça del Portal de la Pau made it necessary to close the port, trapping some of the anchored ships.
 The beacon in the Moll de Pescadors dock, was built a little later, in 1772.